 "Not the usual 'inspirational' film about a disability, Crutch gives us a look into the life of a person with a chronic, debilitating illness.
 We get a deep sense of what it is like, the ups and downs, of living with a rare disease that is at once invisible and yet visible because of the assistive device of the crutch.
 Then we see how Bill Shannon used his life experience to make and perform his art which interrogates not his disability per se but the way the world acts and interacts with disability and difference.
 It's a must watch movie for anyone interested in art in general and disability in particular that combines biography, narrative, critique, and theory."

 Lennard Davis, Distinguished Professor of Disability Studies and English, University of Illinois-Chicago, Author, Enforcing Normalcy: Disability, Deafness and the Body

 |Reduced rates for activist and grassroots groups.
 Please inquire.

-DVD includes English SDH captions for the deaf and hard-of-hearing, and scene selection.
+* English SDH Captions for the deaf and hard-of-hearing

 Awards and Festivals

 Doclands Film Festival